 - a.
-A standardized independent evaluation completed by-the Division of Health Benefits to determine beneficiary eligibility for 1915(i) benefit based on the needs-based criteria; and - b.
-An Independent Assessment completed by a tailored care manager or the Cherokee Indian Hospital Authority (CIHA) for Tribal members that indicates the beneficiary would benefit from Individual and Transitional Support.
+A standardized independent evaluation completed by a Tailored Plan (TP) or Prepaid Inpatient Health Plan (PIHP) to determine beneficiary eligibility for 1915(i) benefit based on the needs-based criteria; and - b.
+An Independent Assessment completed by a care management agency that indicates the beneficiary would benefit from Individual and Transitional Support.